rant-lang/rant/README.md

 ***

-**Rant** is a high-level language for templating and procedural generation.
-Write more expressive and dynamic templates, dialogue, stories, names, test data, and much more.

 ## Introducing Rant 4

 Rant 4 is a complete remake of the Rant language and runtime.
 It delivers a vastly improved user experience designed around the needs of everyone-- from writers and programmers, to anybody else!

-### Rant is intuitive
+### Intuitive syntax

-Rant is basically the opposite of Regex:
-Instead of matching an input to a pattern, you generate a matching output from a pattern!
+Rant is basically the opposite of Regex: just as a regular expression compares inputs to a pattern, Rant generates matching outputs from a pattern!

 It's easy to express your desired output as a set of branching possibilities.
 For example, consider a simple regex that matches on three strings: